killerbee13/TIS-100-CXX/README.md

 - Blank/comment-only lines don't count toward the line count limit.
 - multiple labels on one line (the game allows multiple labels on one instruction, but they must have newlines between them).
-- Directional port names (LEFT, RIGHT, UP, DOWN) may be abbreviated to their first letters.
+- Port names (LEFT, RIGHT, UP, DOWN, ACC, NIL, ANY, LAST) may be abbreviated to prefixes of the full names.
+Note that "L" is interpreted as "LEFT", not "LAST", and "A" as "ACC", not "ANY".
 - Lines have no length limit.

 TIS-100-CXX supports custom levels with any rectangular size, using the new Lua